Scholarships are given across five award categories aimed at supporting the skills, talents or aspirations of young people.

 In previous years, young people have used this scholarship to complete a nail and lash technician course, purchase tools for sheep shearing and fencing, and to take barista training.

 Te Karahipi Wheako Taiao – Outward Bound Scholarship

 This scholarship covers the cost of a 21-day Outward Bound course.

-Travel to Picton and the cost of a doctor’s appointment are additional.
-Outward Bound provides all the specialist outdoor equipment and gear; they also can lend attendees a number of items.
-However, there may be some clothing costs related to the course.
+Recipients would need to cover travel to Picton and the cost of a doctor’s appointment.
+Outward Bound provides all the specialist outdoor equipment and gear, and they can lend attendees a number of items.
+Participants would need enough warm, outdoor clothes to last the full course.